1989 Grand Prix (snooker)

 The 1989 Rothmans Grand Prix was a professional ranking snooker tournament held at the Hexagon Theatre in Reading, England.

-Steve Davis won in the final 10–0 against Dean Reynolds.
+Steve Davis won in the final 10–0 against Dean Reynolds to win his last Grand Prix title.
 This is the only whitewash final in the history of the tournament and only one of four whitewashes in any two-session final.
+This would also be Davis last ranking title as the World Number 1 player as he would lose his place at the end of the season to Stephen Hendry.